 In just the past couple of decades, there have been three major revolutions when it comes to data centers.
 As a result of these advances, the hierarchies that traditionally ruled companies are being upended in a way that is handing more responsibility than ever to developers.
 The productivity and future of companies are being placed squarely on the shoulders of developers.
 While this can significantly speed up innovation in an increasingly competitive global marketplace, it also created some concerns when it comes to security and governance issues.
-In this post, we will take a closer look at how Infrastructure as Code, (IaC) is changing the role of developers and what can be done to make sure this tool provides maximum security.
+In this post, we will take a closer look at how The Next Phase of IaC or Infrastructure as Code is changing the role of developers and what can be done to make sure this tool provides maximum security.

 Right around the year 2000, technology-heavy hitters including VMware and ZenSource introduced virtualization.
 This first revolution eliminated the need for physical hardware and all the limitations that accompanied these devices.
 Suddenly, scaling infrastructure became easier than ever and companies were able to grow at an exponential rate.

 Virtualization, in turn, created the space for cloud computing to become a reality.
 This further allowed businesses to turn away from having to maintain on-premise hardware in order to manage daily tasks.
 While cloud computing offered a valuable tool, developers were still looking for ways to introduce more automation, increase scalability, improve collaboration among teams, and create an environment that supports productivity across all channels.
 Ultimately, meeting these needs gave rise to the third data center revolution: Infrastructure as Code (IaC).